 Risk (of non-compliance) assessment

-Obligations of a notified body
+Obligations of notified bodies

 FORCE Certification A/S